ReemAbbas/GUCTutor/README.md

 4. Next you need to start your server using the command "node server" from the command line in the root directory

+5. Create a .env file in client directory and add the following line "SKIP_PREFLIGHT_CHECK=true"

-5. Finally run the command "npm start" from the command line in the client directory to get your application up and running
+6. Finally run the command "npm start" from the command line in the client directory to get your application up and running

 Enjoy learning!